fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Automation/v1.0.12/Set-AzureRMAutomationRunbook.md

 PS C:\>Set-AzureRmAutomationRunbook -AutomationAccountName "Contoso17" -Name "Runbook02" -LogVerbose $True -ResourceGroupName "ResourceGroup01"
 ```

-This command enables verbose logging for the jobs of the specified runbook in the azure_2 Automation account named Contoso17.
+This command enables verbose logging for the jobs of the specified runbook in the Azure Automation account named Contoso17.

 ## PARAMETERS